 We are committed to building a more just, verdant, and peaceful world.

 Our commitment to justice begins with our staffing and operations.
-We actively seek a diverse Staff.
-We benefit as individuals and the work is better because of our Staff’s diverse backgrounds, viewpoints, and lived experiences.
+We actively encourage all candidates to apply—including those from diverse backgrounds, viewpoints, and lived experiences—so that we can find talent wherever it may be and hire teams that reach all of the communities we strive to serve.
 Diversity includes all the ways that people differ, encompassing the characteristics that make people distinct from one another.

 We also actively seek to:

-• ensure that our grantmaking considers and supports a broad diversity of organizations and helps to address historic and structural inequities.
+- ensure that our grantmaking considers a broad diversity of organizations and helps to address historic and structural inequities.

 What We’re Doing